-Food Generally, this breed requires about 1 to 1 ½ cups of good quality dry dog food each day, over the course of two feedings.
+Food Generally, this breed requires about 1 to 1½ cups of good quality dry dog food each day, given in two feedings.
 This will vary, however, based upon your ITs activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Irish Terrier.

 Health and Grooming